csuwildcat/ddi/specs/container-io.md

 While the Identity Container spec does not mandate specific storage and search solutions, but for the purposes of interoperability and developer ergonomics containers must accept a common search and filtering syntax regardless of the underlying implementation.

-Please be sure to test your container implementations against the test harness to ensure it passes validation and is recognized as conforms to the requirements of the Identity Container spec.
+Current thinking is to use the common Apache Lucene query syntax to allow passage of string-based queries, as detailed in the Elastic Search docs: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html

   [13f07ee0]: https://tools.ietf.org/html/rfc5785 "IETF well-know URIs"